 In the Optimised Timeline, placing this hike a couple of years later than it would fall by numerical order helps explain Miss Peters' lack of surprise.
 Of course, the earlier the book is positioned, the better, in order to keep the Five as young as possible for as many adventures as possible.

 George has Timmy at school.

 The Five are old enough to have "coffee and cream" for

 breakfast in a village.

-Maybe in 1951 (when it was first published) children did that sort of thing, but it lends support for placing this story late in the timeline when they're in their late teens.
+Maybe in 1951 (when it was first published) children did that sort of thing, but it lends a little support for placing this story later in the timeline when they're in their late teens.

 11. Five Have a Wonderful Time

 It's implied that it is the first hols since George's birthday.

 Julian, chapter 2: ‘I hope George brings the field-glasses she had for her birthday. ...’